dhzh-eph/Drum-Sequencer/README.md

 Tip Tinner Cleaner <br/>
 Copper Coated Sponge <br/>

-Most of these can be bought from Amazon, AliExpress or any other site.
+Most of these can be bought from Amazon, AliExpress or other sites.
 The tools being used would look like the following below.
 <img width="1200" height="800" alt="test" src="https://github.com/user-attachments/assets/b5795099-1f47-4b8f-80bf-63cf9104754e" /> <br/>

 ##### What are the components in the list used for?
-The soldering iron and solder are essentially our glue gun and glue stick.
-The soldering iron is used to melt solder, and the solder is used to help components thermally bond to the pcb copper pads through thermal bonding.
-As for flux, it allows for solder to flow and stick to the copper pads of the pcb.
+The soldering iron, solder, and flux can be viewed as a more complex version of a glue gun and glue stick.
+The soldering iron is used to melt solder, and the solder is used to connect external components in place on pcb copper pads through thermal bonding with the help of flux.
+As flux allows solder to actually flow and stick to the copper pads of the pcb, it is required for connections of components.

 When solder is exposed to air, a small layer of oxidation is formed on top (kind of like rust, but not visible to the human eye).
 When flux is heated, it chemically reacts and removes the oxidation from the copper pads and componenent leads.
 This reduces surface tension which allows for the melted solder to flow and wet on the copper pad surface.